zhiyuoe/shadowagent/docs/related-works/emotional-arc.md

 # Experience design
 {: .no_toc }

 How to evoke the fun with experience design?
-How do we define delightful experience in our game?
+How do we define the delightful experience in our game?
 {: .fs-6 .fw-300 }

 1. TOC